ooni/probe-cli/docs/design/dd-003-step-by-step.md

 An endpoint measurement is one of the following operations:

-1. given a TCP endpoint (IP address and port), TCP connect to it
+1. given a TCP endpoint (IP address and port), TCP connect to it;

-2. given a TCP endpoint and a SNI, TCP connect and perform a TLS handshake
+2. given a TCP endpoint and a SNI, TCP connect and perform a TLS handshake;

-3. given a QUIC endpoint and a SNI, QUIC handshake with it
+3. given a QUIC endpoint and a SNI, QUIC handshake with it;

-4. given a TCP endpoint and an URL, TCP connect, then HTTP GET
+4. given a TCP endpoint and an URL, TCP connect, then HTTP GET;

-5. given a TCP endpoint, a SNI and an URL, TCP connect, TLS handshake, then HTTP GET
+5. given a TCP endpoint, a SNI and an URL, TCP connect, TLS handshake, then HTTP GET;

-6. given a QUIC endpoint, a SNI and an URL, QUIC handshake, then HTTP GET
+6. given a QUIC endpoint, a SNI and an URL, QUIC handshake, then HTTP GET.

 Since
 [dnscheck](https://github.com/ooni/spec/blob/master/nettests/ts-028-dnscheck.md),